Anti-War Movement, Articles, Howard Zinn

 Zinn also emphasized resistance.
 Indigenous people did not simply vanish.
 They resisted invasion, enslavement, land theft, and cultural destruction.
 Their descendants still resist erasure today.
 They continue to reclaim language, land, ceremony, sovereignty, history, and dignity.

-ILLUSTRATION 4: COLUMBUS, CONQUEST, AND INDIGENOUS PRESENCE
+COLUMBUS, CONQUEST, AND INDIGENOUS PRESENCE

 COLONIAL AMERICA STOLE NATIVE LAND, ENSLAVED AFRICAN LABOR, AND RIPPED WORKERS OFF

-The dominator story says the colonies created opportunity for all.
+The dominator story says the colonies created opportunities for all.
 The people’s story tells a harder truth.
 Colonial America built wealth by stealing Native land, enslaving African labor, exploiting indentured servants, controlling women, and creating legal systems that protected property over humanity.

 Native peoples already had civilizations, cultures, and histories.
 Enslaved Africans carried their own cultures, languages, skills, spiritual practices, and memories.
 Poor Europeans crossed the Atlantic hoping for survival and often found debt, servitude, hunger, punishment, and class control.
 Women lived under laws that denied them equal personhood and autonomy.

 Colonial elites created a social order that divided people from one another.
 They used race, class, gender, religion, property, and law to prevent solidarity among the oppressed.
-They learned that the many could overpower the few if poor whites, enslaved Africans, Native peoples, and women recognized their shared exploitation.
-So dominators cultivated division.

 Zinn’s history urges us to see colonial America not as a simple birthplace of freedom, but as a contested landscape where freedom for some rested upon bondage for others.
 The founding contradictions did not begin after the Revolution.
 They existed from the beginning.

-ILLUSTRATION 5: COLONIAL EXPLOITATION
+COLONIAL EXPLOITATION

 THE AMERICAN REVOLUTION ONLY FREED THE COLONIAL WEALTHY